etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/use-of-repositories-in-etendo.md

 If you no longer need a personal access token or believe it has been compromised, you should revoke it immediately.
 To do so, follow these steps:

 1. Go to your "Settings" page in GitHub.
-2. Click on "Developer settings" in the left-hand sidebar.
+2. Click "Developer settings" in the left-hand sidebar.
-3. Click on "Personal access tokens".
+3. Click "Personal access tokens".
 4. Find the token you want to revoke and click the "Revoke" button.
 5. Confirm that you want to revoke the token.